markd315/GitTutorial/README.md

 ```
 $ git pull
 ```
-BEFORE making any new branches, changes or commits.
+BEFORE making any new branches, merges, changes or commits.

 See the [troubleshooting section](#troubleshooting) for what to do if you fail to pull in time.